scalar-labs/scalardb/docs/getting-started-with-scalardb.md

-# Getting Started with ScalarDB
+# Configure ScalarDB for Your Database

 This getting started tutorial explains how to configure your preferred database in ScalarDB and set up a basic electronic money application.